-Before you apply for a Bachelor’s degree or other undergraduate course, you need to check you’ll meet the entry requirements.
+Before you apply for a Bachelor’s degree or another undergraduate course, you need to check you’ll meet the entry requirements.
 You’ll see entry requirements for our courses on each course page.

 Entry requirements usually outline what qualifications and grades you need before you start the course, including any subjects you need to study, where relevant.